Medical expert of the article

 Lentigo

-Pigmentation after a skin injury
+Pigmentation after skin injury

 - After the procedure, do not stop using UV filters before the recommended time.
 You should know that hyperpigmentation can occur even when the skin is irradiated through glass.
-And even more so you can not sunbathe, even with sunscreen.
+And even more so, you cannot sunbathe, even with sunscreen.

 - Choose the least traumatic of the proposed cosmetic procedures.

-Whitening ingredients and mechanism of their action
+Whitening ingredients and their mechanism of action

 Hydroquinone